 Coulter blade can be adjusted to one of four settings.
 Initially blade is set in highest position.
 As blade wears it can be adjusted to one of three lower settings.
-See "Row Unit Mounted No Till Coulter" in Row Unit Operation section of this manual.
+See "Row Unit Mounted No Till Coulter" on page 3-18 in Row Unit Operation section of this manual.